creode/get-address-io/README.md

 # Get Address IO plugin for Craft CMS 3.x

-Integrates Craft CMS with the getaddress IO service for autocompletion address' using UK Postcodes.
+Integrates Craft CMS with the getaddress IO service for autocompletion of address' in the UK.

 ![Screenshot](resources/img/plugin-logo.png)